Diabetes Mellitus in Cats

-Another complication that can arise is hypoglycemia or low blood sugar; if severe, it may be fatal.
-This may occur due to inconsistencies in treatment or because some cats can have a spontaneous remission of their disease.
+The most serious complication that can arise from insulin injections is hypoglycemia or low blood sugar; if severe, it may be fatal.
+This may occur due to inconsistencies in treatment, poor appetite from some other health problem or because some cats can have a spontaneous remission of their disease.
 You should always have Karo syrup and an oral syringe handy to give your cat sugar if needed.
 A hypoglycemic episode may require an emergency trip to the vet.

 How Soon Will My Cat Feel Better?

 It takes time for the metabolism to change in response to the change to a diabetes diet.
 In mild cases, we may just give it some time for the food to work, without starting insulin.
-In cases where the cat is ill, will usually start on insulin and then taper off of it as the body changes in response to the new diet.
+In cases where the cat is ill or glucose levels are very high, we will usually start on insulin and then taper off of it as the body changes in response to the new diet.

 Most cats with diabetes suffer from diabetic neuropathy.
 This painful condition is caused by the build-up of sorbitol deposits on the nerves.
 Sorbitol is a sugar produced in diabetic pets that the body doesn’t utilize well.
 In dogs it is deposited in the eyes, which is why most diabetic dogs become blind eventually.
 In cats it is nerve function that is affected, at least until the blood sugars come down and the diabetes is under control.
 We recommend pain medication, usually gabapentin, for most newly diagnosed diabetic cats to keep them more comfortable, even those without significant lameness.